Certified Diploma in Health Studies for a Safer, Healthier Workplace

 - Identify ergonomic hazards and apply basic ergonomic principles

-- Design or suggest improvements for safer workstation setup
+- Suggest improvements for safer workstation design and layout

 - Recognise various types of chemical and biological hazards in the workplace

-- Understand the principles of safe storage, handling, and disposal of hazardous substances
+- Understand safe storage, handling, and disposal of hazardous substances

-- Apply appropriate control measures to minimise exposure to harmful agents
+- Apply appropriate control measures to minimise exposure risks

 - Understand the importance of prompt and accurate incident reporting